|

 to be sorry.

-I regret that we are not able to hire you at this time.We regret to inform you that your application has been denied.- synonyms:
+I regret that we are not able to hire you at this time.[verb + (that) + clause

 - lament, rue